-• Market risk and credit risk
+Market risk

 Market risk embodies the potential for both losses and gains and includes foreign currency risk, interest rate risk and price risk.
 Market risk mainly arises from uncertainty about future values of financial instruments influenced by price, currency and interest rate movements.
 It represents the potential gain or loss that the Company may suffer through holding market positions in investments in the face of market movements.